codefellows/curriculum-app/README.md

 TODO

-1. Make the facilitator, student share page.js from content
+- Make the facilitator, student share page.js from content
-2. Make the assignment also share that style set
+- Make the assignment also share that style set
-3. Get the query string and path thing working again so we can auto-populate
-4. Make sure the sidebar menus are right
-5. Consider giving the facilitator the same buttons as the student
+- Consider giving the facilitator the same buttons as the student
-6. Any way to get the back button to work?
+- Any way to get the back button to work?
 (Time travel?)
-7. Can all that theme shit go to the top level?
+- Can all that theme shit go to the top level?
-8. Get the student wired up to Redux, too